ChocoChopin/miEru/readme.md

 ## Additional Resources

  * **Snipping Tool** – The Snipping Tool, included in Windows, is very useful when vision is having trouble with a particular line of text.
-Use its [rectangular snip mode](https://prnt.sc/tp9vnz) on the problem text, and then press the **capture hotkey**. miEru's hard-coded to ignore Snipping Tool's title bar. **Vision** is often able to recognize text in isolation that it's unable to recognize in the context of a screenshot of the entire game window.
+Use its [rectangular snip mode](https://prnt.sc/tp9vnz) on the problem text, and then press the **capture hotkey**. miEru is hard-coded to ignore Snipping Tool's title bar. **Vision** is often able to recognize text in isolation that it's unable to recognize in the context of a screenshot of the entire game window.

 ## Configuration options
 ###### *For those who like to switch things up*